mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> as-override

-   Override AS number of the originating router with the local AS number.
+   Override any AS number in the AS path that matches the neighbor's AS number with the local AS number.

    Usually this configuration is used in PEs (Provider Edge) to replace the incoming customer AS number so the connected CE (Customer Edge)